sfc-gh-kchilds/SnowConvert/lab_instructions/readme.md

 > SnowConvert now includes built-in AI Verification, streamlining the lab workflow.
 Previously, you needed to use a VSCode plugin to request information from Cortex.
 This can still be found [here](oldpath.md).
 The VSCode method still works, the new built-in feature eliminates the need to switch between applications.

-Lets go ahead and run the AI Verification in Snowconvert:
+Lets go ahead and run the AI Verification in SnowConvert:

 First we need to make sure we have our connection to Snowflake setup.
 Remember it will also prompt you in Duo be ready for that